thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 * Connect to switches **only** the appliances (4 nodes each) that you want to use in the cluster.
 * You must power off or disconnect from the switch all other appliances or nodes.
 This prevents accidental configuration of incorrect nodes.
 * You must connect all nodes, even if using only one node, to a 10G switch.
-Verify that the connection is valid by pinging the gateway.
-To ping the gateway, enter `ping <default gateway IP>`.
+* Verify that the connection is valid by pinging the gateway:
+  * Enter `ping <default gateway IP>`.
 Ask your network administrator for your default gateway IP if you have not already listed it in your ThoughtSpot site survey.

 ### Step 2: Connect IPMI ports
-Connect the IPMI port of each node to the management switch; see [Appliance Port Location]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#step-1-connect-switches-to-10gbe-ports).
+Connect the IPMI port of each node to the management switch.
+If you need help finding the ports, see [Appliance Port Location]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#step-1-connect-switches-to-10gbe-ports).

 ### Step 3: Turn on nodes
 Turn on the power for the nodes by pressing the power button; see [Appliance Power Button]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#step-3-turn-on-nodes).